 The largest producing copper mine in the world is the Escondida mine in Chile, jointly owned by BHP Billiton (NYSE:BHP,ASX:BHP,LSE:BLT) and Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO).
 Escondida means “hidden” in Spanish, and the deposit was given the name because there are no outcrops; in fact, the main ore body is hidden below hundreds of meters of overburden.

-Copper production figures change rapidly, but in 2014, the mine produced 1.154 million tonnes of copper, a 3-percent decline from the previous year.
-According to the latest Copper Survey from Thomson Reuters GFMS, Escondida saw a 7-percent increase in ore milled that year, but that was offset by a 5-percent drop in ore grade.
+Copper production figures change rapidly, but in 2015, the mine produced 1.148 million tonnes of copper, a 3-percent decline from the previous year.
+According to Karen Norton of Thomson Reuters GFMS, Escondida saw a 0.5 percent decrease in output from 2014 levels.
+A record amount of material mined was more than countered by a 25 percent drop in ore grade.

 How to determine the value of a copper deposit

-Most copper ores contain only a small percentage of copper metal bound up within valuable ore minerals, with the remainder of the ore being unwanted rock.
+Most copper ores contain only a small percentage of copper metal bound up within valuable ore minerals.
+The remainder of the ore is simply unwanted rock.